 Make Sure You Floss Once-a-Day

-Flossing is the easiest and most effective way to clean thoroughly in between teeth.
+Flossing is the easiest and most effective way to clean thoroughly in between teeth and maintain beautiful smile.
 It can remove plaque and food debris from areas that can’t be reached by your toothbrush.
 When plaque isn’t removed each day thoroughly, it greatly increases your risk of tooth decay and gum disease.
 Dentists can always tell who flosses their teeth regularly and who doesn’t!
 If you frequently neglect to floss, ask your dentist or hygienist for a quick refresher on how to floss correctly.

 Also, they can talk to you about other tools you might like to try such as interdental pics and brushes, or perhaps a water flosser would be a good solution.
 The most important thing is to find a method of flossing that works for you and to stick to it regularly.
 When you begin to floss your teeth regularly, it quickly becomes a habit, and it will feel equally as strange to skip flossing as it would to skip brushing your teeth twice a day.